- How do I permanently get rid of plantar fasciitis?

 - Is massage good for plantar fasciitis?

-- What is the best cream for plantar fasciitis?
+- What’s the best thing to do for plantar fasciitis?

 How do I permanently get rid of plantar fasciitis?